Employee Stock Option Plans – What happens when an employee leaves?

 • I don’t want to have to fight about how much the stocks are worth if we want to buy them back.

-ESOPs are able to protect the company in a number of ways where an employee leaves.
+There are a number of ways to protect an employer where an employee leaves.
 The process to follow when an employee leaves will depend on a number of factors.
-Most of the factors should be addressed in the ESOP Plan Rules.
+Most of the factors should be addressed in the equity agreement.

-You can create your own standard ESOP Plan Rules on Cake, which include the basic protections discussed.
+You can create your own standard employee equity agreement on Cake, which include the basic protections discussed.
+You don't have to do this from scratch, you can use our stock option offer letter template.
 You or your lawyer can also amend those Plan Rules, to make them work specifically for you.
-We always recommend seeking legal advice where you are unsure.

 For a more general overview of ESOPs and how they work, check out comprehensive guide.